JorgenPhi/php-snapchat/README.md

 built by Thomas Lackner <[@tlack](http://twitter.com/tlack)>, but the approach is different enough that I figured it deserved its own repo.

-We could use more developers to submit pull requests.
+We love it when developers add new features, fix bugs, and submit pull requests.
+(We need more pull requests!)

 Usage